 Purely in regards to the aesthetics of the game: Most levels have numerous subtle visual references to the backgrounds of the victims and/or targets.
 For just one example, the hospital level has one room intricately decorated for a child's birthday party... but with a bloody stain on the bed.

-Disc One Nuke / Game Breaker : YMMV, but for the Single Player Career in the Expansion, the very first weapon to be unlocked is a nifty HK69 Less-Lethal Grenade Launcher.
-It can be loaded with fired versions of the hand grenades available to the team, or a rubber baton round.
+Disc One Nuke: For the Single Player Career in the expansion, the very first weapon to be unlocked is a nifty HK69 Less-Lethal Grenade Launcher.
+It can be loaded with projectile versions of the hand grenades available to the team, or a rubber baton round.
 Scoring a direct hit on a suspect with it will cause completely voluntary compliance on the suspect's part, instead of the incapacitation or death which it would likely cause in reality.
 Also, when loaded with CS grenades, the weapon can be used to quickly pacify large areas.
-Used in conjunction with the Ammo Pouch, the next piece of equipment to unlock, which doubles the amount of ammo you can carry and you have a gun that can make completely nonlethal playthroughs on all the missions not only possible, but quite easy.
+For added fun: the Ammo Pouch, which doubles the amount of ammo you can carry, is the very next unlock after this one.

 Dynamic Entry: Though some situations will encourage you to opt for clearing a room more stealthily, a Dynamic Entry is the most common tactic for entering and clearing a room.
 If planned and executed well, it routinely results in a Big Damn Heroes moment for your SWAT team.
 The game manual and tutorial does encourage you to make sudden and loud entries into rooms with an ongoing hostage situation, because the enemy AI takes elements like shock and surprise into account.
 Most suspects will surrender as soon as the door flies to pieces and the room gets engulfed with tear gas and the rabid shouts of your teammates.